Thursday, November 1 – Zacapa, Guatemala to La Entrada, Honduras – 197 km

 Wednesday, November 14 – Panama City to Bogota via Copa Air

-Anyway, we grabbed breakfast with Steve and Eva, cabbed out to the airport and caught our flight.
-Rick was a bit ticked as he went through security and the staff broke the tiny nail file off of his nail clippers, and they also took away a corkscrew the he had in his bag.
+We grabbed breakfast with Steve and Eva, cabbed out to the airport and caught our flight.
+Rick was ticked as he went through security and the staff broke the tiny nail file off of his nail clippers, and they also took away a corkscrew he had in his bag.

 So we walked back to the main terminal, and caught a cab to our hotel.
 We checked in, were told we can park our bikes in the lobby area, and were given a restaurant recommendation for dinner.
 Andres Carne de Res is a five story restaurant filled with entertainers, servers, a huge menu of fabulous food.
 Although it was almost an hour by Uber to get there, it was worth it!
 The whole evening was an experience.
 From a toast of Aquardiente to celebrate our arrival in South America to several shared appetizers as well as an entree of a small but remarkable steak that we shared as well, ending with some shared desserts, this was a remarkable feast and fun evening.
 Although the bill seemed large – 345,000 Columbia pesos, that translates to less than $150 Cdn for a multi course wonderful meal with several drinks included.
 Great fun to mark our arrival in South America.